 Make the Coconut Corn Fritters:

 - Heat the oven to 400 degrees.
-Toss corn with 1 tbsp melted coconut oil, Tajin seasoning, and 1 tsp each salt and pepper.
+Toss corn with 1 tablespoon melted coconut oil, Tajin seasoning, and 1 teaspoon each salt and pepper.
 Spread the kernels out onto a baking sheet and roast for 15-20 minutes, until tender.
 Remove from the oven, scoop the kernels into a bowl and let cool to room temperature.

 - Put the coconut flakes into a food processor and pulse 3 or 4 times to break them up into small pieces.
-Dump the coconut flakes into a bowl and add the flour, baking powder, sugar, and ½ tsp each salt and pepper.
+Dump the coconut flakes into a bowl and add the flour, baking powder, sugar, and ½ teaspoon each salt and pepper.
 Stir with a wire whisk to blend.

-- In a separate large bowl, whisk the diced chipotle peppers, eggs, coconut milk, and 2 tbsp melted coconut oil to combine.
+- In a separate large bowl, whisk the diced chipotle peppers, eggs, coconut milk, and 2 tablespoon melted coconut oil to combine.
 Using a wooden spoon or rubber spatula, stir in the corn, scallions, and green chilies.
 Add the dry ingredients and stir just to mix.

 - Add 2 cups vegetable oil (or coconut oil) to a medium size saucepan and set it over high heat.
 (There should be about 3 inches of melted oil in the pan.
 Add more if necessary.)
 Heat the oil to 325 degrees.
 As you cook the fritters, do your best to adjust the burner temperature so that the oil stays as close to 325 as possible.

 - Drop 1 tablespoon of batter into the hot oil and let it cook, turning it with tongs a couple of times, until it's deep golden brown on all sides.
 Remove from the oil to a plate lined with paper towels.
 Taste, and add more salt to the fritter batter if desired before continuing.